 Dyspraxia is thought to affect up to 10% of the population and up to 2% severely.
 Males are four times more likely to be affected than females.
 Dyspraxia can run in families.
 There may be an overlap with other Specific Learning Difficulties (SpLDs) such as: Attention Deficit Disorder (ADD) with Hyperactivity (ADHD), dyslexia and Asperger`s Syndrome (ASD).

-For the majority of those with the condition, there is no known cause.
-Current research suggests that it is due to an immaturity of neurone development in the brain, rather than brain damage, which form the foundations of dyspraxia.
+For the majority of those with the condition there is no known cause, however, current research suggests that it is the unresponsive or varied development of neurones in the brain, rather than brain damage, which form the foundations of dyspraxia.
 People with dyspraxia have no clinical neurological abnormality to explain their condition.

 Dyspraxia in Adults

 Adults with dyspraxia often find the routine tasks of daily life such as driving, household chores, cooking and grooming difficult.
 Dyspraxic people, however, display a number of strengths such as:

 - Strategic thinking

 - Finding it difficult to plan and organise your essays logically